-The remuneration practices of Rabobank Australia Limited and Rabobank Australia Branch (jointly referred to as Rabobank Australia) are governed, under delegation, by the Board Remuneration Committee of Rabobank Australia Limited.
+The remuneration practices of Rabobank Australia Limited and Rabobank Australia Branch (jointly referred to as Rabobank Australia) are governed, under delegation, by the Board People & Remuneration Committee of Rabobank Australia Limited.

-The Board Remuneration Committee is governed by a written Charter, which is required to be reviewed by the Board of Rabobank Australia Limited (the Board) at least every two years.
-The current Charter was approved by the Board on 28 October 2020.
+The Board People & Remuneration Committee is governed by a written Charter, which is required to be reviewed by the Board of Rabobank Australia Limited (the Board) at least every two years.
+The current Charter was approved by the Board on 24 November 2022.

-Under the Charter, the Board Remuneration Committee must consist of a minimum of three members (including the Committee Chair), all of whom must be non-executive directors of Rabobank Australia Limited, the majority of whom must be independent directors.
+Under the Charter, the Board People & Remuneration Committee must consist of a minimum of three members (including the Committee Chair), all of whom must be non-executive directors of Rabobank Australia Limited, the majority of whom must be independent directors.
 At least one member must also be a member of the Board Risk & Compliance Committee.
 The Senior Officer Outside Australia of Rabobank Australia Branch must also be a member of the Committee.
-The Chairman must be an independent non-executive director appointed by the Board.
+The Chair must be an independent non-executive director appointed by the Board.

-The composition of the Board Remuneration Committee during 2020 was as follows:
+The composition of the Board People & Remuneration Committee during 2022 was as follows:

-- Sir Henry van der Heyden Chairman, Independent Non-Executive Director; - Ms Anne Brennan Independent Non-Executive Director (January 2020 to August 2020); - Mr Andrew Borland Independent Non-Executive Director (January 2020 to March 2020); - Mr James Fazzino Independent Non-Executive Director (May 2020 to December 2020); - Ms Christine Feldmanis Independent Non-Executive Director (September 2020 to December 2020);

-- Ms Jillian Segal Independent Non-Executive Director; - Mr Geerten Battjes Non-Independent Non-Executive Director and Senior Officer Outside Australia; - Mr Berry Marttin Non-Independent Non-Executive Director; - Mr Jan Alexander Pruijs Non-Independent Non-Executive Director (January 2020 to November 2020); and - Ms Lara Yocarini Non-Independent Non-Executive Director (December 2020).
+- Sir Henry van der Heyden Chairman, Independent Non-Executive Director; - Mr James Fazzino Independent Non-Executive Director; - Ms Christine Feldmanis Independent Non-Executive Director; - Ms Jillian Segal Independent Non-Executive Director; - Mr Geerten Battjes Non-Independent Non-Executive Director and Senior Officer Outside Australia; - Mr Berry Marttin Non-Independent Non-Executive Director; and - Ms Lara Yocarini Non-Independent Non-Executive Director.

-The Board Remuneration Committee is required to meet at least twice per year.
-During the 2020 financial year, the Board Remuneration Committee met four times.
-There was one fewer meeting held in 2020, as compared with 2019.
+The Board People & Remuneration Committee is required to meet at least twice per year.
+During the 2022 financial year, the Board People & Remuneration Committee met four times.
+There was the same amount of meetings held in 2022 as compared with 2021.

-In 2020, the fee structure for payment of the Independent Non-Executive Directors of Rabobank Australia Limited was reviewed effective 1 April 2020.
-This includes the removal of specific fees for membership of the Board Remuneration Committee.
-For the period January to March 2020, the fees paid to the four Independent Non-Executive Directors, and specifically relating to membership of the Board Remuneration Committee are as follows:
+For 2022, the fee structure for payment of the Independent Non-Executive Directors of Rabobank Australia Limited remains as per what was implemented effective 1 April 2020, with the removal of specific fees for membership of the Board People & Remuneration Committee.

-Fees paid during 2020 Independent Non-Executive Directors 9,750
+Fees paid during 2022 1 Independent Non-Executive Directors Nil

-For the 2019 Performance Year, the Independent Non-Executive Directors were paid a total of \$39,000 in relation to specific fees for membership of the Board Remuneration Committee
+1. For the 2021 Performance Year, the Independent Non-Executive Directors were not paid any specific fees for membership of the Board People & Remuneration Committee

-The two Non-Independent Non-Executive Directors and Senior Officer Outside Australia (SOOA) are not paid fees specifically relating to membership of the Board Remuneration Committee.
+The two Non-Independent Non-Executive Directors and Senior Officer Outside Australia (SOOA) are also not paid fees specifically relating to membership of the Board People & Remuneration Committee.